georapbox/js-utils/packages/is/isBoolean/README.md

 <a name="isBoolean"></a>

 ## isBoolean(value) ⇒ <code>Boolean</code>
-Checks if 'value' is a boolean value.
+Checks if a value is boolean.

 **Returns**: <code>Boolean</code> - True if the 'value' is a boolean value, else false.